ReverieLanaya/CentreFormation/README.md

 2. Afficher les formations en présentiel -> print in-person courses
 3. Afficher les formations en télétravail -> print remote courses
 4. Rechercher des formations par mot-clés  -> print courses where the description contains the keyword
-5. Consulter son panier
+5. Consulter son panier -> can not be used yet so it will just print a message
-6. Créer un compte
+6. Créer un compte -> can not be used yet so it will just print a message
-7. Quitter
+7. Quitter -> will stop the program